xymbol/otp-examples/adder/README.md

 ## What it demonstrates

-- Values added asynchronously with `add/2`.
+- Values added asynchronously with `Adder.add/2`
-- Total returned with `total/1`.
+- Total returned with `Adder.total/1`
-- Tests for sync and async server calls.
+- Tests for sync and async server calls

 ## Questions?